-By 1978, the Colombian government noticed as important flow of archaeology objects coming from this region, and quickly gained control, sending the army in first to curb the looters, before sending in the archaeologists.
+By 1978, the Colombian government noticed an important flow of archaeology objects coming from this region, and quickly gained control, sending the army in first to curb the looters, before sending in the archaeologists.
 Rough location maps were made with the help of the looters, and helicopters were sent out to try to find the exact location.
-But city was completely covered by the forest, which is how it came to be known as Ciudad Perdida / The Lost City.
+But the city was completely covered by the forest, which is how it came to be known as Ciudad Perdida / The Lost City.

 The government established a National Park with archaeologists working within it and rebuilding parts of the site, following destruction by looters.
 During this time it was given an archaeological code name: 200, along the Buritaca River.

 The Lost City site was officially opened to visitors in 1981, but only by helicopter.
-Until the indigenous government said it was not allowed, because after nearly 15 years, they were landing in the main terrace and destroying it.
-Now, the only way in is a days long trek, with their approval.
+Until the indigenous government said it was not allowed because, after nearly 15 years, they were landing in the main terrace and destroying it.
+Now, the only way in is a days-long trek, with their approval.

 How Long is the Trek to the Lost City?